micronaut-projects/micronaut-jaxrs/README.md

 Micronaut JAX-RS adds the ability to use common JAX-RS types and annotations to a Micronaut application.

 This project is not an implementation of the JAX-RS specification and is designed to allow users familiar with the JAX-RS API to use the most common parts of the API within the context of a Micronaut application.

 ## Documentation

 See the [Documentation](https://micronaut-projects.github.io/micronaut-jaxrs/latest/guide/) for more information.

 See the [Snapshot Documentation](https://micronaut-projects.github.io/micronaut-jaxrs/snapshot/guide/) for the current development docs.

 ## Snapshots and Releases

-Snaphots are automatically published to [JFrog OSS](https://oss.jfrog.org/artifactory/oss-snapshot-local/) using [Github Actions](https://github.com/micronaut-projects/micronaut-jaxrs/actions).
+Snapshots are automatically published to [JFrog OSS](https://oss.jfrog.org/artifactory/oss-snapshot-local/) using [GitHub Actions](https://github.com/micronaut-projects/micronaut-jaxrs/actions).

 See the documentation in the [Micronaut Docs](https://docs.micronaut.io/latest/guide/index.html#usingsnapshots) for how to configure your build to use snapshots.

-Releases are published to JCenter and Maven Central via [Github Actions](https://github.com/micronaut-projects/micronaut-jaxrs/actions).
+Releases are published to JCenter and Maven Central via [GitHub Actions](https://github.com/micronaut-projects/micronaut-jaxrs/actions).

 A release is performed with the following steps: